-However, I wanted to provide an example of how a landing page can influence an eCommerce platform.
+That said, let’s look at how a landing page can influence an eCommerce platform.

-Etsy does a great job with this.
+Etsy does a great job with this:

-When you land on the homepage, you are told immediately what Etsy is all about and what it’s customers are all about.
+When you land on the homepage, you are told immediately what Etsy is all about and what its customers are all about.

 “Shop directly from people around the world.
-Discover items you can’t find anywhere else”
+Discover items you can’t find anywhere else.”